dfds/dojo/workshops/kafka-deep-dive/2/README.md

 ![](img/08.png)

-Here we make sure of our newly created KafkaConfiguration class to create a *IConsumer* object. *IConsumer* stems from the *Confluent.Kafka* library and is what will allow us to Consume from a Topic.
+Here we make sure that our newly created KafkaConfiguration class creates a *IConsumer* object. *IConsumer* stems from the *Confluent.Kafka* library and is what will allow us to Consume from a Topic.

 We now have the necessary tools for us to begin taking a look at the code that will actually allow us to interact with Kafka.
 Time to return to the *KafkaConsumer* Class we created earlier on.